Xinyuan-LilyGO/LilyGO-T-A76XX/README.md

 11. Connect the board to the computer USB-C , Micro-USB is used for module firmware upgrade
 12. Click (→) to upload firmware
 13. Click (plug symbol) to monitor serial output
-14. If it cannot be written, or the USB device keeps flashing, please check the **FAQ** below

 ## 4️⃣ Arduino IDE Quick Start